How To Make Stabilized Whipped Cream

 Ingredients

-- 4 teaspoons water
+- 4 teaspoons cold water

 - 1 teaspoon unflavored gelatin

-- 1 cup (240 ml) cold heavy whipping cream
+- 1 cup cold heavy whipping cream (240 ml)

-- 1/4 cup (30 grams) powdered sugar
+- ¼ cup powdered sugar (30 grams)

-- 1/2 teaspoon pure vanilla extract
+- ½ teaspoon pure vanilla extract

 Instructions

 - In the bowl of a stand mixer fitted with the whisk attachment, or in a large mixing bowl using an electric mixer, combine the heavy whipping cream, powdered sugar, and vanilla extract.
 Whip the mixture until it starts to thicken and soft peaks form, then turn the mixer to low speed.
-Slowly pour in the gelatin mixture until well combined.
-Increase the mixer to medium speed and continue mixing until stiff peaks form.

 - Pipe the whipped cream on your favorite dessert (or use it to frost it) and refrigerate your dessert until ready to serve.